KDE/krita/3rdparty/README.md

                idea to create a batch file which sets the path and start cmd.
         * MSVC is *not* supported at the moment.

-4. On Windows, you will also need a release of Python 3.8 (*not* 3.7 or 3.9 or any other versions): https://www.python.org.
+4. On Windows, you will also need a release of Python 3.9: https://www.python.org.
 Make sure to have that version of python.exe in your path.
 This version of Python will be used for two things: to configure Qt and to build the Python scripting module.
 Make sure that this version of Python comes first in your path.
 Do not set PYTHONHOME or PYTHONPATH.
     * Make sure that your Python will have the correct architecture for the version you are trying to build.
 If building for 32-bit target, you need the 32-bit release of Python.

 5. On Windows, if you want to compile Qt with ANGLE support, you will need to install Windows 10 SDK and have the environment variable `WindowsSdkDir` set to it (typically `C:\Program Files (x86)\Windows Kits\10`)

+THIS IS ALSO NEEDED IF YOU USE THE build.cmd script.

 ## Setup your environment